Prenatal hormones and sexual orientation: Organizational aspects

 Embryonic gonads develop primarily based on whether there is an SRY gene, normally present on the Y chromosome.
-If SRY exists, then the gonads develop as testes, and commence the production of androgen hormones, mainly testosterone, dihydrotestosterone (DHT) and androstenedione; production of testosterone and conversion into dihydrotestosterone during weeks 6 to 12 of pregnancy are key factors in the production of a male fetus's penis, scrotum and prostate.
-In a female, on the other hand, absence of these levels of androgens results in development of typically female genitals.
+If SRY exists, then the gonads develop as testes, and commence the production of androgen hormones, mainly testosterone, dihydrotestosterone (DHT) and androstenedione; production of testosterone and conversion into dihydrotestosterone during weeks 6 to 12 of pregnancy are key factors in the production of a penis, scrotum and prostate.
+On the other hand, absence of these levels of androgens results in development of typically female genitals.
 Following this, sexual differentiation of the brain occurs; sex hormones exert organizational effects on the brain that will be activated in puberty.
 As a result of these two processes occurring separately, the degree of genital masculinization does not necessarily relate to the masculinization of the brain.
 Sex differences in the brain have been found in many structures, most notably the hypothalamus and the amygdala.
 However, few of these have been related to behavioral sex differences, and scientists are still working to establish firm links between early hormones, brain development and behavior.
 The study of the organizational theory of prenatal hormones can be difficult, as ethically researchers cannot alter hormones in a developing fetus; instead, scholars must rely on naturally occurring abnormalities of development to provide answers.

 Most extensively studied in organizational effects of hormones is congenital adrenal hyperplasia (CAH).
 CAH is a genetic disease that results in exposure to high levels of androgens beginning early in gestation.
 Girls with CAH are born with masculinized genitalia, which is corrected surgically as soon as possible.
 CAH provides the opportunity for natural experiments, as people with CAH can be compared to people without it.
 However, "CAH is not a perfect experiment", since, "social responses to masculinized genitalia or factors related to the disease itself" can confound results.
 Nonetheless several studies have shown that CAH has a clear but not determining influence on sexual orientation; women with CAH are less likely to be exclusively heterosexual than are other women.

 Since hormones alone do not determine sexual orientation and differentiation of the brain, the search for other factors that act upon sexual orientation have led genes such as the SRY and ZFY to be implicated.